All Episodes

 They refuse to listen to them.

-Here's an 89-year-old woman eye witness of the five-year-old getting raped.
+Here's an 89-year-old woman eyewitness of the five-year-old getting raped.

-He's out there playing with a camera taking pictures, and I thought, is that kid never see a horse machine or something before?
+And I thought, does that kid never see a horse machine or something before?

 I'll go see what he's taking pictures for.